pranay7293/Snake-2D/README.md

 Shield:
 - Will activate by collecting Shield items.
-- It will shield Snake from bites.
+- It will shield Snake from bites, while it is active.
 - Will automatically be disabled after its lifetime.
 SpeedBoost:
 - Will activate by collecting SpeedBoost items.
-- It will increase Snake's movement speed.
+- It will increase Snake's movement speed, while it is active.
 - Will automatically be disabled after its lifetime.